Kaiqb/experiment/training/Module 8/Lab4 Instructions.md

-# Lab 2, Persisting user information
+# Lab 4, Building the weather bot QnA knowledgebase

 In this lab we will begin with the downloaded welcome-user bot and explore how user information is acquired and persisted.